 Continuing our work to dispose of the government’s shareholding

-As set out at Budget 2021, the government intends to fully dispose of the NWG (formerly Royal Bank of Scotland Group plc) shareholding by 2025-26, subject to market conditions and any sale achieving value for money.
+As set out at Budget 2023, the government intends to fully dispose of the NWG (formerly Royal Bank of Scotland Group plc) shareholding by 2025-26, subject to market conditions and any sale achieving value for money.
 Over the past year, the government has continued to make progress in this policy.

 A Trading Plan, otherwise known as a “dribble out”, involves selling shares in the market through an appointed broker in an orderly way at market prices over the duration of the plan.
 Shares will only be sold at a price that represents value for money for taxpayers.
-There is a cap on the total number of shares that could be sold of 15% of the total number of NWG shares being traded in the market over the 12-month duration of the plan.
-This is in line with best market practice and to ensure the Trading Plan does not put undue pressure on NWG’s share price.
+Since launch, the Trading Plan has delivered over £3.7bn for the taxpayer.

 The Trading Plan does not preclude the government from using other options to execute future transactions that achieve value for money for taxpayers, including during the term of the Trading Plan, and FIG continue to actively seek opportunities for further disposal options when market conditions permit.
 For example, in May 2023, HMG successfully sold just under 5% of the company back to NatWest via a Directed Buyback, raising c. £1.26bn.
 As a result, as at 22 May the shareholding stood at 38.6%.